oneapi-src/oneDAL/docs/source/onedal/introduction.rst

 Introduction
 ************
-oneDAL provides redesizgned version of interfaces that accounts for multi-device targets such as CPU and GPU, distributed SPMD interfaces and many more.
+oneDAL provides redesigned versions of interfaces that account for multi-device targets such as CPU and GPU, distributed SPMD interfaces and many more.

 Algorithms support
 *****************

-For the following algorithms are avaialbe in oneDAL:
+The following algorithms are available in oneDAL:

 .. tabularcolumns::  |\Y{0.5}|\Y{0.5}|